 A –Streams of Thought– contribution by Sheila M. Saia (Twitter: @sheilasaia)

 Growing calls for open and reproducible research across science, technology, engineering, and math (STEM) disciplines have advanced the conversation around preprints (e.g., Schloss, 2017; Narock et al., 2019).
 Early Career Hydrologists may benefit from considering and discussing the role of preprints in shaping scientific discovery and career trajectories.
-Here we introduce preprints, offering Early Career Hydrologists with a variety of thoughts on the advantages and disadvantages of using preprints in research workflows, and providing tips and resources for learning more.
+Here we introduce preprints, describe the advantages and disadvantages of using preprints in research workflows, and provide tips and resources for learning more.
 If we missed an aspect of the preprint discussion that you feel passionate about or still have questions about, please feel free to reach out to Sheila (@sheilasaia) and the Young Hydrology Society (YHS; @YoungHydrology) on Twitter.

 What is a preprint?

 A preprint refers to a research product (typically a research article) that is made publicly available before or at the same time it goes to peer review.
 A preprint server refers to an open access website where authors can submit and manage versions of their preprints.

 Some preprint servers are affiliated with journals.
 For example, the European Geophysical Union (EGU) sponsored Hydrology and Earth Systems Science (HESS) Discussions (https://www.hydrol-earth-syst-sci-discuss.net/discussion_papers.html) is affiliated with EGU’s HESS journal.
 As another example, the American Geophysical Union (AGU) sponsored Earth and Space Science Open Archive (ESSOAr) preprint server is associated with AGU-affiliated journals.
 These journal-supported preprint servers offer a convenient publishing pipeline should the author’s work be accepted after peer review.